 Electrical Earthing System Design Separation

-In the UK, it is often assumed that a separation of 10m between earths will prevent the transfer of potentials between the two electrical earthing systems – e.g. from the primary to the secondary.
-We often encounter sites which have separate HV and LV earths.
+In the UK, it is often assumed that a separation of 10m between earths will prevent the transfer of potentials between the two electrical earthing systems.
+For example from the primary to the secondary.
+Therefore we often encounter sites which have separate HV and LV earths.
 The discussion we had showed that in many situations, this would not be the case.

 The concept of separation works by creating a high resistance (Ohms) between the earths.
-Unfortunately, separating the Earth Mats by a distance (metres) does not always work, as it ignores the soil resistivity (Ohms times metres).
+Unfortunately, separating the Earth Mats by a distance (metres) does not always work.
+This ignores the soil resistivity (Ohms times metres).
 The resistance is affected by both the distance AND the resistivity together.

 “electrical earthing separation (that is dictated by conduction in the soil) will depend heavily on the type of soil structure that exists at the ground site” S Tee and F Dawalibi, 2003